reynier0611/Clas12Tool/README.md

        particleTree4  '/WHERE/IS/MY/HIPO/file_*.hipo' /OUTPUT/tree.root Ex4_TreeMaker.C

 The script $CLAS12ROOT/RunRoot/Ex4_TreeMaker.C defines which branches are to be written and what cuts to put on the event topology.
-You can copy and edit this file to do what you want e.g.
+You can copy and edit this file to do what you want.
+The branches should use the conventions above for accessing different bank items e.g.

      treemaker.Branch("P.Time/F"); //create tree with time branch
      treemaker.Branch("PBANK.Px/F"); //create tree with particle Px branch